Burns Night traditions can vary from household to household. But what makes the event truly Scottish?

 You may not be from Auchenshuggle.

-And you probably don’t eat a scotch egg for breakfast, play the bagpipes every day, and have Irn Bru pumping through your veins.
+And you probably don’t eat a Scotch egg for breakfast, play the bagpipes every day, and have Irn Bru pumping through your veins.

 Because no matter where you’re from, you can enjoy Burns Night like a true Scotsman.

-Simply because they love Robert Burns.
+Scottish people celebrate this yearly event simply because they love Robert Burns.
 In a time without television, his poetry and stories entertained thousands of people.
 His works showed sincerity and spoke to the common person in a way that other expensively educated poets didn’t.

+To be able to celebrate Burns Night with traditional Scottish fashion, you’ll want to brush up on your knowledge.
 It’s embarrassing when you go to a birthday party and don’t know whose birthday it is.

 And it’s the same with Burns Night.
 You’ll avoid humiliation by having a few things to say when a tartan-clad MacStuart asks you ‘what ye know about Burns?’.